WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/ig_publication.md

 <div class="info-box must">
   <span class="info-title">Workflow automation</span>
     The process for publication is a sensitive process - errors can have a large impact on tooling and downstream specifications.
 For this reason, some of the steps are automated.
 Increased automation is expected as the SMART Guidelines and this guidance evolve.
-    Every WHO-published SMART Guideline is based on the [SMART IG Empty template](https://github.com/WorldHealthOrganization/smart-ig-empty), which includes a workflow for automation of a part of this procedure.
+    Every WHO-published SMART Guideline is based on the <a href= "https://github.com/WorldHealthOrganization/smart-ig-empty">SMART IG Empty template</a>, which includes a workflow for automation of a part of this procedure.
 </div>

 The release publication steps are: